- What is a Health Retreat?

 Many clients report significant progress towards their weight-loss goals.

-An Amchara health retreat appealed to me because Amchara’s mission is to inspire orientated changes in its guests.
+An Amchara health retreat appealed to me because Amchara’s mission is to inspire orientated changes in its clients - as they say 'Change for Good'.

 The retreat offers the ultimate personalised health experience in a nurturing, relaxing environment.